‘Maxim’ Model Bri Teresi Spills Out Of A Red Lace Bodysuit In New Snap

 American Maxim model Bri Teresi is no stranger to flaunting her amazing figure and skin-baring snaps on Instagram.

 Following her picture-posting ritual, the stunning model took to her page and shared a sultry new snap to tease her fans.
-In the picture, 25-year-old model was featured rocking a red, lace bodysuit with a plunging neckline, one that allowed her to show off an ample amount of cleavage as well as generous view of her perky breasts.
+In the picture, the 25-year-old model was featured rocking a red, lace bodysuit with a plunging neckline, one that allowed her to show off an ample amount of cleavage as well as a generous view of her perky breasts.

 The risqué ensemble also allowed Bri to show off her smooth and well-toned legs which were further accentuated with the help of her clear sandals.

-The hottie wore her blonde tresses into soft, romantic waves, while she opted for a full face of makeup to ramp up the glamour.
+The hottie wore her blond tresses into soft, romantic waves, while she opted for a full face of makeup to ramp up the glamour.
 According to the geotag, the snap was captured in Los Angeles, California.
 In order to garner more responses from her fans, the model dared her fans to post the last text message that they sent to someone.

-She also tagged her Los Angeles-based photographer, Jeremy Lee, in the picture for acknowledgement.
+She also tagged her Los Angeles-based photographer, Jeremy Lee, in the picture for acknowledgment.

 Apart from her fans and followers, the snap was also liked by some of Bri’s fellow models, celebs and influencers.
 These included Krystle Lina and Hannah Palmer, to name a few.